 How can you be confident about using the technology?
 And as an employer how can you make sure that your employees feel confident enough to participate?

-It is important to make sure employees have time and guidance in using computers and accessing web-based learning, especially if using computers does not form a major part of their day-to-day work.
+It is important to make sure employees have time and guidance in using computers or mobile devices and accessing web-based learning, especially if using a computer does not form a major part of their day-to-day work.
 If you are in charge of your own learning, then you will need to make sure you have time allocated to ‘getting to know the course’ and making sure you are comfortable with what you will need to know about the technology.

 Having good IT support in place will help to ensure that worries about technology will not get in the way of learners concentrating on the learning.